Dymantic/secretary/README.md

 ### Database messages

 Each message received by your Secretary will be saved to the database.
-The model is `Dymantic\Secretary\Message` and is just an eloquent model to be used as such, so you may delete, ect at will.
-The model does include an `archive` method to archive a message, and a `reinstate` which is just the opposite of archive.
+The model is `Dymantic\Secretary\Message` and is just an eloquent model to be used as such, so you may delete, etc at will.
+The model does include an `archive` method to archive a message, and a `reinstate` method which is just the opposite of archive.

 The secretary itself has some convenience methods for retrieving messages